Lane Graph as Path: Continuity-preserving Path-wise Modeling for Online Lane Graph Construction: Related Work

 \boldparagraph{Road graph construction.} There is a long history of extracting the road graph from remote sensor data (\eg, aerial imagery and satellite imagery).
 Many works~\cite{Mattyus_2017_ICCV, zhou2018d, batra2019improved,He2020Sat2GraphRG,buslaev2018fully} frame the road graph as a pixel-wise segmentation problem and utilizes morphological post-processing methods to extract the road graph.
 RoadTracer~\cite{bastani2018roadtracer} uses an iterative search process to extract graph topology step by step.
 Some works~\cite{chu2019neural,Tan_2020_CVPR,xu2021icurb,li2019topological,mi2021hdmapgen} follow this sequential generation paradigm.
 Different from the above works, we focus on the online, ego-centric setting with vehicle-mounted sensors to produce more fine-grained lane-level graph.

-\boldparagraph{Lane graph construction.} Lane graph is traditionally constructed with an offline pipeline~\cite{centerlinedet,laneextract, buchner2023learning}. \cite{laneextract} proposes a mutli-step training pipeline to construct the lane graph of aerial images based on pixel-wise modeling. \cite{buchner2023learning} proposes a bottom-up approach to aggregate multiple local aerial lane graphs into a global consistent graph.
+\boldparagraph{Lane graph construction.} The lane graph is traditionally constructed with an offline pipeline~\cite{centerlinedet,laneextract, buchner2023learning}. \cite{laneextract} proposes a multi-step training pipeline to construct the lane graph of aerial images based on pixel-wise modeling. \cite{buchner2023learning} proposes a bottom-up approach to aggregate multiple local aerial lane graphs into a globally consistent graph.
 CenterlineDet~\cite{centerlinedet} proposes a DETR-like decision-making transformer network to iteratively update the global lane graph with vehicle-mounted sensors.
-Recently, STSU~\cite{stsu} shift the offline lane graph construction to the online, ego-centric setting with vehicle-mounted sensors.
+Recently, STSU~\cite{stsu} shifts the offline lane graph construction to the online, ego-centric setting with vehicle-mounted sensors.
 It models the lane graph as a set of disjoint pieces split by junction points and a set of connections among those pieces.
-A DETR-like Transformer decoder is proposed to detect those Beizer lane pieces and a successive MLP head is used to predict inter-piece connectivity.
-Based on STSU, \cite{can2022topology} designs a network and utilizes minimal circle extracted by time-consuming offline processing to further supervise the network to produce lane graph.
+Based on STSU, recent works~\cite{can2022topology,toponet,wu2024topomlp} advance this piece-wise setting and push forward the performance.
 Different from the above graph modelings, we regard the path as the primitive of the lane graph, and model the lane graph in a novel path-wise manner.